datahub-local/datahub-local/CONTRIBUTING.md

-# Contributing to MicroDataflake
+# Contributing to DataHub.local

-Thank you for considering contributing to MicroDataflake!
+Thank you for considering contributing to DataHub.local!
 This guide outlines how you can contribute to the project.

 ## Code of Conduct